pierina27/cloned-cordova-plugin-mc/README.md

 - Google Play Services version 27 or greater
 - Google Repository version 22 or greater

+For Android >5.0 status bar icon, you must to add a transparent with solid color icon with name 'mc_plugin_stat_icon.png' in the 'res' folder, in the same way you add the application icons.

 #### Cordova-iOS 4+ known issue

 - Install previous cordova version